 Transplant Australia is a great advocate for transplant recipients to maintain an active lifestyle.
 If you’re a person who has received a transplant, or you’re looking to provide physical activity guidance for a person who has received a transplant, check out the Living with Your Transplant section of their website for some useful tips and important information.

-Some great Toolkits exist to help clubs and volunteers work effectively with person’s who have a disability, ensuring that everyone has a great experience.
+Some great Toolkits exist to help Teachers work effectively with person’s who have a disability, ensuring that everyone has a great experience.